dkoh2018/itsdavidoh.com/_posts/blog1.md

 ---
-title: "from finance to tech: my journey so far"
+title: "from finance to tech. breaking the fear of change"
 date: "2024-07-29"
 ---